 “Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
-And you shall have the tassel, that you may look upon it and remember all the commandments of the Lord and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God ~ Numbers 15:38-40
+And you shall have the tassel, that you may look upon it and remember all the commandments of the Lord and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God.

-Both this woman and Jairus, knew that Jesus' righteousness qualified Him to be the only One who could bring forth these heavenly kingdom provisions of the covenant.
+Both this woman and Jairus knew that Jesus' righteousness qualified Him to be the only One who could bring forth these heavenly kingdom provisions of the covenant.

 But for you who fear my name, the sun of righteousness shall rise with healing in its wings (the tassels of the garment).
-You shall go out leaping like calves from the stall. ~ Malachi 4:2
+You shall go out leaping like calves from the stall.

-John Gill makes this similar connection when he writes
+John Gill makes this similar connection when he writes the following.

 Jesus Calls Her "Daughter"

-“Daughter, your faith has made you well. ~ Mark 5:34
+“Daughter, your faith has made you well.

-Although the text does not specifically say this, some commentaries suggest that this woman may have very well been a Gentile and thereby not entitled to the blessings of the covenant, recall what Jesus told another Gentile woman.
+Although the text does not explicitly say this, some commentaries suggest that this woman may have very well been a Gentile and thereby not entitled to the blessings of the covenant, recall what Jesus told another Gentile woman.

 She represents the Gentiles who had no relationship with God and were thereby entitled to nothing of the things of God.
-Yet just like the woman referred to as a dog, she became qualified through her faith in Jesus Christ and He granted her the blessing.
+Yet just like the woman referred to as a dog, she became qualified through her faith in Jesus Christ, and He granted her the blessing.

-How does this relate to a faith/legal perspective and being called daughter?
+How does this relate to a faith/legal perspective and being called a daughter?
 Recall God's promise to Abraham of many descendants (sons and daughters).

-Abraham believed God, and it was accounted to him for righteousness. ~ Romans 4:3
+Abraham believed God, and it was accounted to him for righteousness.

 What specifically was Abraham's faith in that qualified him?

-“My son, God will provide for Himself the lamb for a burnt offering.” ~ Genesis 22:8
+“My son, God will provide for Himself the lamb for a burnt offering.”

 How did Abraham exhibit this faith?

-By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son, of whom it was said,“In Isaac your seed shall be called,”concluding that God was able to raise him up, even from the dead ~ Hebrews 11:17-19
+By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son, of whom it was said,“In Isaac your seed shall be called,”concluding that God was able to raise him up, even from the dead

 How is that applied to us?

 only those who are of faith are sons of Abraham

-Who and what is our faith in?
+Who and in what is our faith?

 God's one and only Son who died for us!
 Just like Abraham.